 The Community Relations Officer has also received training in the field of Crime Prevention.
 The Community Relations Officer can provide assessments of your residence and/or business to ensure that they are less appealing to criminals.
 If you are interested in having an assessment done at your residence or business please contact the Springdale Police Department at 803-796-3160.

 The Community Relations Officer also works very closely with McGruff the Crime Dog.
 McGruff is a Crime Prevention Icon that has played a significant role in reducing criminal activity and helping our children know how to avoid criminals.
 If you have an event where you would like to have McGruff present please contact the Springdale Police Department.

 The Springdale Police Department employs a fully trained Police Dog.
 Bruce is a German Shepherd from the Czech Republic who the department utilizes for narcotics detection and tracking.
-He is partnered with PFC Gantt and is named for renown fictional crime fighter Bruce Wayne (a.k.a. the Batman).
+He is partnered with Corporal Gantt and is named for renown fictional crime fighter Bruce Wayne (a.k.a. the Batman).

 In the interest of providing residents with the best quality of life, the Springdale Police Department employs a code enforcement officer in an effort to deter crime by keeping the town beautiful and welcoming for both residents and visitors.
 Code enforcement is responsible for ensuring that the Town Ordinances are followed by the residents and businesses within Springdale.
 This includes the maintenance of properties and structures, and having the applicable permits and business licenses required for work within the town.
-If you have any questions regarding Town Ordinances or would like to report a violation, please contact Officer Matthews at firstname.lastname@example.org or at 803-796-3160.
+If you have any questions regarding Town Ordinances or would like to report a violation, please contact Officer DeVore at firstname.lastname@example.org or at 803-796-3160.

 My 911 Program and the Vial of Life Program